microsoft/axe-sarif-converter/CONTRIBUTING.md

     ```
     yarn generate-test-resources
     ```

+    - If this fails with an error message saying it cannot find the Chrome binary, run:

+        ```
+        yarn generate-chrome-resources
+        ```

+    - If this fails with an error message saying "This version of ChromeDriver only supports Chrome version X", then find a version number that starts with X from [this list](https://googlechromelabs.github.io/chrome-for-testing/known-good-versions-with-downloads.json) and then run:

+        ```
+        yarn generate-chrome-resources [version-number]
+        yarn generate-test-resources
+        ```

+        for example:

+        ```
+        yarn generate-chrome-resources 113.0.5672.0
+        yarn generate-test-resources
+        ```

+        This script installs the Chrome binary for the specified version of Chrome in the location that ChromeDriver expects it to be (`C:\Users\[username]\AppData\Local\Google\Chrome\Application` on Windows).
+This will allow you to successfully run the script to generate test resources.

 1. Manually compare the diff of `/src/test-resources/basic-axe-vPREVIOUS.sarif` and `/src/test-resources/basic-axe-vNEW.sarif`; the only differences should be the version numbers.
 1. Manually compare the diff of `/src/test-resources/w3citylights-axe-vPREVIOUS.sarif` and `/src/test-resources/w3citylights-axe-vNEW.sarif`; in addition to version number differences, you should see some differences based on new/removed rules between the axe versions.